llSourcell/Make_Money_with_Tensorflow/README.md

 # Production Ready Docker Container for Tensorflow Serving

+## Overview

+This is the code for [this](https://youtu.be/HhqhFbwiaig) video on Youtube by Siraj Raval.

 Note: The latest image tagged with :optimized is a highly optimized version consuming only 300 MBs and optimized to use AVX and SSE instruction sets.

 TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.
 It handles the complete life-cycle of ML models in production.
 This docker image should significantly reduce the time required to take Tensorflow models from research bench to production.